ehgp/ehgp.github.io/README.md

 * I had to freeze the website first using "python freezer.py".

-* Had to paste contents of _build into the main branch for GitHub Pages to host.
+* Had to paste contents of _build into the gh-pages branch for GitHub Pages to host.

+* All of the above was performed using a github workflow file.

 ## Screenshot